COVID Vaccine Updates

 - Will the University be hosting any additional vaccination events before the fall semester begins?

 Yes, the University has entered in a new partnership with the Delaware Emergency Management Agency and Curative to provide vaccines and testing to not only our campus community but to ALL Delawareans.
-Curative’s mobile van will administer vaccines and testing every Tuesday and Friday in June and July from 10 a.m. to 6 p.m. in DSU’s Lot 14.
+Curative’s mobile van will administer vaccines and testing every Tuesday and Friday in August from 10 a.m. to 6 p.m. in DSU’s Lot 14.
 The Pfizer and Johnson & Johnson vaccines will be administered.
 You can also find a vaccination site near you by going to Vaccines.gov - Search for COVID-19 vaccine locations.